 - Sell your unwanted gifts from last year online.
 Now’s a great time to start selling your unwanted gifts online through eBay and Gumtree, as the demand for cheap Christmas gifts increases at this time of year.

-Remember: preparing in advance reduces the stress of doing things last minute.
+Remember: preparing in advance reduces the stress of doing things last minute or taking out an instant payday loan to cover the cost of present, food and other Christmas essentials.
 A few hours here or there in November can save you so much time in December, plus you get to beat the crowds!